Lorenz-Software/PLCSIM.UnitTest/README.md

 Visual Studio solution for executing unit tests for TIA Portal projects on PLCSIM Advanced.

-Plugin framework to support different versions of TIA Openess and PLCSIm Advanced.
+Plugin framework to support different versions of TIA Openess and PLCSIM Advanced.

 ## System Requirements